WordPress speed – How to Improve Server Response Time for WordPress Sites

 - There you need to enter your domain name to start the analysis process

 - Analyze the result

-According to the search engine giant: Server Response Time under 200ms is considered as Good Server Response Time.
+According to the search engine giant, Google: Server Response Time under 200ms is considered as Good Server Response Time.

 How to Improve Server Response Time for your Website?